JamesHardey/NewsAppllication/README.md

 ## Installation
-To install the app, simply download the APK file from the [release page](https://github.com/JamesHardey/NewsAppllication) and install it on your Android device.
+To install the app, simply download the APK file from [here](https://github.com/JamesHardey/NewsAppllication) and install it on your Android device.

 ## Usage